YACK (Yet Another CW Keyer)

 The YACK is a very full featured design.
 It features all the normal things you would expect out of a CW keyer, plus four seperate memory channels that can be independently written to and played back, plus a bunch of other features (including a whole CW trainer that plays random callsigns at you and has you key them back to the unit).
 Really cool project.
 And all of that on an ATTiny85 platform.
 While thats a little more expensive then a PIC12F629, they can still be had for two dollars or so (I paid 80 cents for mine, but prices are fluctating a lot with the silicon shortage).
 The project includes a buzzer for an output and a single button that is used to toggle the unit between normal mode and control mode (holding down the button also lets you adjust your speed).
 I decided to build the project in an Altoids tin since that’s amateur radio homebrew tradition (and I had a bunch of them laying around).

 Assembly wasn’t bad, I built the whole thing on a piece of perfboard, using wirewrap wire on the bottom for connections and then drilled out the Altoids tin with a drill press.
 For programming the ATTiny85, I programmed an Arduino Uno to work as an ATTiny programmer.
 For power, I mounted a 3V CR1025 coin cell holder.
 The Altoids case has a strip of painters tape that the board rests on for insulation, and the board is also grounded to the Altoids case.
 The switching transistor that actually keys the radio is a 2N2222 NPN BJT cause they’re everywhere and I had a bunch of them.
-I’m pretty sure a C945 or most any other general purposes NPN BJT would work.
+I’m pretty sure a C945 or most any other general purpose NPN BJT would work.
 To be honest, a lot of part decisions were made based on “what do I have in my spare parts bin”, and the only thing I had to buy was the microcontroller itself.

 A video of the unit working with a homebrew CW oscillator that I made years ago is included below.
 Great stuff!
 Always fun doing a project with microcontrollers.